Home » Articles posted by Sarah Laleman Ward

 • Search for research articles for another research project using one of the subject repositories or the DOAJ

-• Use PubMed to look for research on the coronavirus
+• Use PubMed to look for research on the avian flu

 • Use ERIC to find research about online/remote classroom instruction

-• Choose any other tool or task that looks interesting to you – if you’re working on a project for another class this is a good opportunity to test out something new
+• Choose any other tool or task that looks interesting to you – if you’re working on a project for another class this is a good opportunity to test out something new, but do not use a library database

 Lesson adapted from: Young, Jessea.
 “Open Access: Strategies and Tools for Life after College .”
 CORA (Community of Online Research Assignments), 2018. https://www.projectcora.org/assignment/open-access-strategies-and-tools-life-after-college